piotrrusak/archive_digitalisation/auth/README.md

 Replace email with your desired email and everything is done.

+*Note:* Adding admins **WILL NOT** refresh session for them, so you have to log in again to get access to admin powers

 ## API

 In dev mode the service is exposed @ `http://localhost:4000/` (tls soon).